WhatsappCall usLoginGet Started

 December 13, 2023

-Five reasons to invest in buy-to-let property in 2024
+Five reasons to invest in property in the UK

 2024 is being referred to as a buyer's market, check out five reasons this could be the year to invest in property or expand your portfolio.

 As 2023 comes to a close, we look back on a year that saw the highest mortgage rates in 15 years, house prices fall, and property transactions decline.
+Property investment remains a strategy for growing wealth even during difficult times.
 Although the year was a rollercoaster we also saw portfolio landlords hold onto their buy-to-lets and confidence slowly started to return to the market when the Bank of England held the base rate.
 With the year ending and the new year around the corner, we take a look at why the upcoming year is one where investing in property is a strategy that will help you build your wealth as you capitalise on the conditions of a buyer’s market.

 Property prices are projected to rise in upcoming years